Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 Bread, made from wheat flour, other than white bread, must have a notice on it that clearly and conspicuously tells customers which type it is - for example:

 It is illegal to use the name 'wheatmeal bread'.

 Brand names such as 'Hovis' and 'Granary' are insufficient on their own, you will also need to give a descriptive name.

 Other types of bread where the flour is not wholly wheat flour must be appropriately described - for example, rye bread.

 Cakes are required to be labelled with their name.
 You must ensure that the description is true and accurate; some examples are below:

 Cornish pasties and traditional Cumberland sausages (among others) have been accredited with protected status.
 Any products using this name must comply with the compositional and/or origin requirements.
-More information on protected food names, including a list of UK protected food names is available on the GOV.UK website.
+More information on protected food names, including a list of UK registered names, is available on the GOV.UK website.